-The adoption of this guidance expanded the ability to hedge a portfolio of fixed-rate assets in a qualifying hedge accounting relationship.
+The adoption of this guidance expanded the ability to hedge a portfolio of fixed-rate assets to allow more types of assets to be included in the portfolio, and to allow more of the portfolio to be hedged.
+This guidance also clarified the types of derivatives that could be used as hedges, and the balance sheet presentation and disclosure requirements for the hedge accounting adjustments.
 As permitted by the guidance, the Bank elected to transfer held-to-maturity ("HTM") securities to available-for-sale ("AFS") and designated those securities in a portfolio layer method hedge upon adoption.
 The adoption impact of the transfer on retained earnings was not material.